sabiyashaik/Profile/README.md

 # Career Achievements
 ## Gold Medal
-Best M. Phil., works in English in 36th Convocation held on 27-02-2020 in Acharya Nagarjuna University
+Best M. Phil., works in English in 36th Convocation held on 27-02-2020 in Acharya Nagarjuna University.
 ## Member of Board
-In Department of English for a period of two years from 2016 to 2018 in Narasaraopeta Engineering College (Autonomous)
+In Department of English for a period of two years from 2016 to 2018 in Narasaraopeta Engineering College (Autonomous).

 # Education
 ## Doctor of Philosophy